How Much DOT Do You *Really* Need to Stake?

 Frequently asked questions

 The minimum for direct staking is dynamic because it depends on network competition.
 To earn rewards, your stake must be high enough to get into the active set of a validator.
-This threshold changes every era (24 hours) based on how many people are staking and how much DOT they have committed.
+This threshold changes every era (approximately 24 hours) based on how many people are staking and how much DOT they have committed. -

 When you decide to unstake your DOT, it enters a 28-day 'unbonding period'.
-During this time, your funds are locked and do not earn rewards.
-They become fully transferable only after this period is complete.
-This is a security measure for the network.
+During this time, your funds are locked, do not earn rewards, and are not transferable.
+They become fully available only after this period is complete.
+This is a security measure for the network. -

 Yes, there is a risk of losing a portion of your staked DOT through a process called 'slashing'.
-This occurs if the validator you back misbehaves or suffers significant downtime.
-While rare with reputable validators, it is a key risk to be aware of.
+This can occur if a validator you back (either directly or through a pool) misbehaves or suffers significant downtime.
+While rare with reputable validators, it is a key risk to be aware of. -

-NPoS is Polkadot's consensus mechanism.
-It allows DOT holders (Nominators) to secure the network by selecting and financially backing a set of validators.
-It's designed to be more democratic and secure than traditional Proof-of-Stake systems by balancing validator power and allowing broad participation.
+NPoS is Polkadot's unique consensus mechanism.
+It allows DOT holders, known as Nominators, to secure the network by selecting and financially backing a set of validators.
+This system is designed to be more democratic and secure than traditional Proof-of-Stake by balancing validator power and enabling broad participation.